bird-house/twitcher/docs/source/tutorial.rst

 Keycloak example
 ================

-Set-up a demo Keycloak service using Ansible `playbook <https://github.com/bird-house/ansible-keycloak-playbook>`_.
+Set-up a demo Keycloak service using an Ansible `playbook <https://github.com/bird-house/ansible-keycloak-playbook>`_.

 The keycloak service is available at (``username=admin``, ``password=admin``): http://localhost:8080/auth/

-You need to copy the public key of your Keycloak realm to the configuration (see screenshot):
+You need to copy the public key of your Keycloak realm to the twitcher configuration (see screenshot):

 .. image:: _images/keycloak-realm-public-key.png

-Update your twitcher configuration:
+Update your twitcher configuration in ``development.ini``:

 .. code-block:: ini

   twitcher.token.type = keycloak_token
-  keycloak.token.secret = secret
+  keycloak.token.secret = public_key_copied_from_keycloak

 Start the twitcher service and register the Emu_ WPS:

 .. code-block:: console

-  twitcherctl -k --username demo --password demo register --name emu http://localhost:5000/wps
+  $ twitcherctl -k --username demo --password demo register --name emu http://localhost:5000/wps

-Try the notebook to access a token from the keycloak and execute a WPS process.
+Try the demo notebook to access a token from the keycloak and execute a WPS process.

-Use a client secret in Keycloak from `Clients/demo/Credentials/Secret` (see screenshot).
+Use ``cliend_id=demo`` and copy the client secret in Keycloak from `Clients/demo/Credentials/Secret` (see screenshot).

 .. image:: _images/keycloak-client-secret.png